List of games in Star Trek: Basketball

 In the Star Trek: Enterprise episode "The Forge", the bridge crew (except T'Pol) is briefly seen playing basketball.
 Doctor Phlox has amazing shot accuracy.

 Soccer/Football

 In the Star Trek: Enterprise episode "Minefield", Captain Archer mentions to Lieutenant Reed that England has made the World Cup Final (this being in 2152).

 Darts

-O'Brien and Bashir are frequently seen playing darts at Quark's bar in DS9.
+O'Brien and Bashir are frequently seen playing darts at Quark's bar in Deep Space Nine.

 Volleyball

-Harry Kim and Tom Paris (Star Trek: Voyager) are volleyball players.
-They are never seen playing, but in the episode "Warlord", Kim adds to an existing holodeck program three holographic characters he says he practices with—a championship team of three beautiful women.
+Harry Kim and Tom Paris are never seen playing, but in the episode "Warlord", Kim adds to an existing holodeck program three holographic characters he says he practices with—a championship team of three beautiful women.
 Paris remarks that now he knows why Kim has been playing better.

 Martial arts

 Gladiatorial combat

 In the memorable Original Series episode "The Gamesters of Triskelion", Captain Kirk and some of his crew are forced to participate as gladiators in combat against other humanoids, for the entertainment of unseen masters who wager Quatloos among themselves on the outcome in the arena.